ccalobeto/build-pmtile/README.md

 pmtiles show peru.pmtiles --bucket=s3://geotiles\?endpoint=https://a7a8d6fc7e011ba0a1eb32259515cde6.r2.cloudflarestorage.com\&region=auto
 ```

+### Adding allowed domains
-For security purposes go to your bucket settings *CORS Policy* and configure your `Allowed Origins`.
+To view allowed domains for security purposes, go to your bucket settings *CORS Policy* and configure your `Allowed Origins`.
 Use this template.
 ```bash
 {
   "AllowedOrigins": [